Arizona (1931 film): Plot

 While at West Point, Lt.
 Bob Denton rebuffs Evelyn Palmer, who shows up later in Arizona as the wife of his commanding officer.
-Denton gets involved in a romantic relationship with Evelyn's younger sister, Bonnie.
-To keep him from marrying her sister, Evelyn falsely accuses Denton of sexually harassing her, which leads to his being expelled from the academy.
+After graduation from West Point, and his assignment to a duty station in Arizona, Denton gets involved in a romantic relationship with Evelyn's younger sister, Bonnie.
+To keep him from marrying her sister, Evelyn falsely accuses Denton of sexually harassing her, which leads to his being expelled from the Army.
 She later learns that he and her sister had already been secretly married, however, which leads her to admit her lie about him to her husband, Colonel Bonham, who then reinstates the framed Denton.